mattbat/cookbook/_recipes/pork-belly-brisket.md

 3. Season all sides liberally with BBQ rub.
 Allow the seasoning to adhere for 15 minutes

 4. Place the pork belly fat side up in the smoker.
-Smoke until probe tender.
-The internal temperature should be around 200ºF to 210ºF.
+Smoke until probe tender (about 4 to 5 hours) The internal temperature should be around 200ºF to 210ºF.

 5. Remove from smoker and rest for at least 15 minutes.